The Effect of Intrinsic Quantum Fluctuations on the Phase Diagram of Anisotropic Dipolar Magnets

 \textit{ Discussion.}---We have shown here that the description of anisotropic dipolar systems by the Ising model, and in the presence of a transverse field by the transverse field Ising model, is essentially insufficient.
 Even for the pure system off-diagonal dipolar terms induce an effective three spin interaction, enhancing paramagnetic fluctuations and lowering the critical temperature.
-We have analyzed the effect of the ODD terms on the relation between critical temperature and both transverse field and dilution, in that addressing unanswered puzzles regarding discrepancies between theory and experiment.
+We have analyzed the effect of the ODD terms on the relation between critical temperature and both transverse field and dilution, thereby addressing unanswered puzzles regarding discrepancies between theory and experiment.
 Our results at small fields are obtained with the same exchange parameter used to fit the phase transition at low temperatures and high transverse fields, and produce improved fitting to experimental data at finite transverse fields and as a function of Ho concentration.
 Thus, our results point to the need to include the quantum fluctuations induced by the off-diagonal terms in any theoretical consideration, classical and quantum, of anisotropic dipolar systems.
 Examples are classical and quantum annealing protocols, and a comprehensive quantum modeling of the system required to establish its full phase diagram.
-For the latter, a full consideration of the hyperfine interactions may be needed, as these may hinder spin flips also at temperatures of the order of the zero field $T_c$, and may contribute to the slow reduction of $T_c$ as function of applied field at low fields.

 \widetext

 \makeatletter {S\arabic{figure}} {S.\arabic{equation}}

 \newcounter{SIfig} {S\arabic{SIfig}}